nemtech/nem2-workshop-document-notarization/_lessons/07-recipient.markdown

 permalink: /lessons/recipient/
 ---

-Until now, we have used the same account that signed the transaction as the recipient.
+Until now, we have used a notarization wallet (sink account) as the recipient.
 Which other accounts can we use?
 Let's have a look at other options:

 ![recipient-strategy-sink]({{ site.baseurl }}/assets/images/diagram-recipient-strategy-sink.png)